blink616/blink616/README.md

 # Hi there! 👋 I'm Hamiz Ali

-I'm passionate about developing amazing products for end-users and continually learning and growing as a Computer Scientist.
+I'm passionate about developing amazing products for end-users, learning and growing as a Computer Scientist.

 ## GitHub Stats